idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

-**cell** may be supplied as prop to the row to make it the same in height as the column is in width.
-If not supplied, row height is whatever is in the style prop or if that's not defined then it's set to 'auto'.
-Column width differs in how it's set in gthat it is specified as percentage of the Row parent's view width (see colPercent) with a default valu of 1/12th or 8.333%.
-This is so that we may have a predictable `offset` behavior.
+**fill** may be supplied as prop to the row to make it 100% of its parent Column's height.
+If not supplied, Row's height is whatever is in the style prop or 'auto'.
+Using 'fill' on a Row will also stretch it's child columns in the vericall direction to fill the full height of the Row, unless a value for vAlign is specified, which can be used to position the columns vertically within the the row.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.